kjaylee/solforest.card/Level1/b. Nature Magic/README.md

 - **Duration**: 3 turns
 - **Range**: 3 tiles
 - **Strong Against**: Meteoromancy
-- **Story**: Called the "Beast Whisperer," this witch girl can control animals and use them to her advantage in battle.
+- **Story**: Called the "Beast Whisperer," this girl can control animals and use them to her advantage in battle.
 She is adventurous and untamed, finding kinship in the animal kingdom which she represents.

 #### 3. Meteoromancy Card (Meteor Magic)